esamford/Duplicate_Image_Remover/README.md

     * Two folders: Choose two different folders containing images, and each image in the first folder will be compared with all images in the second.

-* When the program thinks it has found a duplicate image...
+* When the program thinks it has found a duplicate image:
-    * ...it displays information about each potential duplicate, including the name of each image, the image paths, the image dimensions, the amount of storage space used by each image, and the file type.
+    * It displays information about each potential duplicate, including the name of each image, the image paths, the image dimensions, the amount of storage space used by each image, and the file type.
-    * ...it shows where differences between the two images are, which are displayed in both the "Absolute Differences" and "Subtracted Differences" tabs on the right.
+    * It shows where differences between the two images are, which are displayed in both the "Absolute Differences" and "Subtracted Differences" tabs on the right.
       * In the Absolute Differences tab, pixels that are 100% identical are black, while all other pixels are white.
       * The Subtracted Differences tab is a result of subtracting the images from each other.
 This means that darker pixels indicate similarity between the images, while other colors represent differences between the images.
-    * ...it shows how similar the two images are in a percentage form.
-(This is based on the image in the Subtracted Differences tab, not the one in the Absolute Differences tab).
+    * It shows how similar the two images are in a percentage form.
+(This is based on the image in the Subtracted Differences tab, not the one in the Absolute Differences tab.)

 * The program can compare images of different sizes with each other, but only as long as they both have the same height/width ratio.

-* There is an option to notify the user when a potential match is found with a beeping noise, and another option to periodically repeat this notification sound.
-This can be helpful when the user wishes to have other tabs open while the program is running, or if the user is AFK and wishes to be notified when they return.
+* There is an option to notify the user with a beeping noise when a potential match is found, and another option to periodically repeat this notification sound.
+This can be helpful when the user has other tabs open while the program is running, or if the user is AFK and wishes to be notified when they return.

 * When choosing to compare images in folders, there is an option to include all images in subfolders as well.